Salzburg holidays

 Bargain buys

-The daily Grünplatz market, which takes place in the University Square, is a great place for taking photos and finding delicious local produce for picnics.
+The daily Grünplatz market, which takes place in the University Square, is a great place for local produce.
 The third-largest market in Austria, Schrannenmarkt, also takes place once a week in front of St Andrew’s Church, selling everything from flowers to leather goods and local delicacies.
 If you want to shop like a local, head to Linzergasse for small – and significantly cheaper – independent shops.

 Mid-range buys

-Salzburg is known for being quite pricey, but you will find some fairly reasonably priced goods if you know where to look.
-The Europark Mall near the station is home to 130 high-street shops, while the traditional Getreidegasse has a huge selection of local manufacturers selling an array of foods, clothes and bits and bobs for the house.
+Salzburg is known for being quite pricey, but you can find some reasonably priced goods if you know where to look.
+The Europark Mall, near the station, is home to 130 high street shops, while the traditional Getreidegasse has a huge selection of local manufacturers selling foods, clothes and bits and bobs for the house.
 If you have a chance, make sure to check out Baroque Court Pharmacy, the oldest bookshop in the German-speaking world.

 Designer buys

 Designer goods aren’t hard to find in Salzburg.
-As well as the Designer Outlet Center near the airport, selling items from big-name brands such as Michael Kors and Hugo Boss at a substantial discount, you’ll also find luxury labels in the centre of town, too.
-The Geitreidegasse – Salzburg’s most famous and busiest shopping street – Judengasse and Goldgasse in the Old Town are also home to designer boutiques and jewellery shops, perfect for a bit of high-end retail therapy.
+There’s the Designer Outlet Center near the airport selling discounted items from big-name brands like Michael Kors and Hugo Boss.
+Plus, the Old Town is home to designer boutiques and jewellery shops, perfect for a bit of high-end retail therapy.

 Nightlife